List of government space agencies: Without launch capabilities

 This category is formed by agencies that operate and construct satellites in extraterrestrial environments, but do not have the capability to transport those satellites to the desired orbit/trajectory/landing spot.
-As far as we know as of the 10th May 2024, five space agencies have achieved the requirements to be listed here:

-(Note: * Failed projects like "Colmena" of the MSA/AEM (Mexican Space Agency/Agencia Espacial Mejicana) are not included in this list.
+As of May 2024, five space agencies have achieved the requirements to be listed here: (Note: * Failed projects like "Colmena" of the MSA/AEM (Mexican Space Agency/Agencia Espacial Mejicana) are not included in this list.